 The Federal Government’s establishment of a Royal Commission into Aged Care Quality and Safety was a welcome and long overdue response to the many issues plaguing the sector.

-After more than 10,000 public submissions, the Commission is due to hand down its final report on February 26.
-Older people in care, and nurses and personal care workers in the sector, deserve urgent action on the issues that so desperately need to be addressed:
+After more than 10,000 public submissions, the Commission handed down its final report on February 26.
+Older people in care, and nurses and personal care workers in the sector, deserve urgent action on the issues that so desperately need to be addressed, including:

 - Inadequate staffing levels and skills mix that are worsening due to further cuts;

 - Reduction in the number of Registered Nurses despite growing resident care needs and complexity;

-- the inability of staff to meet the care needs of residents; and
+- The inability of staff to meet the care needs of residents;

-- a lack of supplies and equipment necessary for effective care
+- A lack of supplies and equipment necessary for effective care; and

 This is why we will continue our campaign to lobby federal politicians to introduced legislated staffing ratios in aged care, similar to those that exist in child care, as well as financial transparency over funding and where that money actually goes.